-They may seem complicated, but don’t worry – the concepts underpinning them are simple to understand, and if you decide to foster with Compass Fostering, we will guide you every step of the way.
+They might seem complicated, but don’t worry – the concepts underpinning them are simple to understand!

-There are 31 standards in total, and they’re split into two sections: child focused standards and standards of fostering service.
+These 31 standards are split into two sections: child focused standards and standards of fostering service.

-Standards 1-12 are ‘child focused’, meaning that they consider the child’s welfare and happiness, and offer significant guidelines on how foster carers can support their child’s development, ensuring that all the child’s needs are met.
+The child focused standards are child-focused, meaning they prioritise the child’s welfare and happiness.
+These standards provide important guidelines on how foster carers can support their child’s development, ensuring that all the child’s needs are met.

 These standards also cover some important issues like safeguarding children, promoting good health and educational attainment, and giving children proper guidance through their time being fostered and leaving care.

 Fostering services have a duty to provide the best fostering home possible for all children in their care.
-They must run their organisations safely and efficiently, and keep detailed records giving a good overview of every child’s history.
-They must pay their carers fairly and on time, and provide support and training for carers and staff members alike.
+They must run their organisations safely and efficiently and keep detailed records giving a good overview of every child’s history.

 Fostering services are also responsible for making sure that everyone who works within their organisation is suitable to work with children.

-The good news for carers is that the standards are designed to help both foster carers and foster children have the best experience possible.
+The good news for carers is that the fostering minimum standards are designed to help both foster carers and foster children have the best experience possible.
 This means they work to ensure the best outcome possible for everyone involved.

-The actual requirements for foster carers come down to some simple fostering criteria that all foster carers must meet.
+The requirements for foster carers come down to some simple fostering criteria that all foster carers must meet.
 Most importantly, they must have a spare room, and they must be able to provide a safe environment where the child in their care is supported and accepted.